-- C. Reference is made by the petitioners to the words of the honorable court in its early days, in CA 376/46 Rosenbaum v.
-Rosenbaum (reported in Nevo's website): - 32.
-In conclusion: clearly, I do not under-estimate the importance of the ruling-stability principle in court judgments.
-However as between truth and stability truth takes precedence [across the letter A, page 254 in a printout from Nevo's website).
+C. Reference is made by the petitioners to the words of the honorable court in in its first days, in CA 376/46 Rosenbaum v.
+Rosenbaum (reported in Nevo's website):

+32. In conclusion: clearly, I do not under-estimate the importance of the principle of ruling-stability in court judgments.
+However as between truth and stability - truth takes precedence [across the letter A, page 254 in a printout from Nevo's website).